Skill Substitution, Expectations, and the Business Cycle: Introduction

-Second, this paper contributes to a better understanding of how economic conditions shape human capital investment by distinguishing between national shocks and shocks at the (sub-) state level.
-Traditionally, the literature on graduating in a recession has focused on more macroeconomic shocks to study different outcomes.\footnote{For high school graduation, these include college enrollment \citep[e.g.,][]{betts1995safe, dellas2003business, dellas2003cyclical, johnson2013graduate, alessandrini2018port, long2014financial}, major choice \citep{ersoy2020effects, blom2021investment}, later cognitive skills \citep{hampf2020effects, arellanobover2022skills}, and earnings \citep{bicakova2021cycle, bicakova2023luck}.} Recently, the literature focuses more on local labor markets \citep[e.g.,]{clark2011recessions, sievertsen2016local, deneault2025teaching}, or sector and occupation-specific shocks, \citep{charles2018housing, han2020industry, acton2021community, weinstein2022local, buetikofer2025oil}.
-I synthesize the two strands of the literature by showing that local unemployment shocks affect outside options, while macro shocks affect both outside options and expectations.
-Conditioning on year fixed effects may change signs by closing the expectations channel.
+Second, this paper helps to clarify which level of business cycle fluctuation shapes human capital investment by decomposing market shocks into national and (sub-)state-level shocks.
+Traditionally, the literature on graduating in a recession has focused on more macroeconomic shocks to study different outcomes.\footnote{For high school graduates, these include college enrollment \citep[e.g.,][]{dellas2003business, dellas2003cyclical, hillman2013community, long2014financial, alessandrini2018port, charles2018housing}, major choice \citep{ersoy2020effects, blom2021investment}, later cognitive skills \citep{hampf2020effects, arellanobover2022skills}, and earnings \citep{bicakova2021cycle, bicakova2023luck}.} Recently, the literature focuses more on local labor markets \citep[e.g.,][]{clark2011recessions, sievertsen2016local, deneault2025teaching}, or sector and occupation-specific shocks \citep{charles2018housing, han2020industry, acton2021community, weinstein2022local, buetikofer2025oil}.
+I synthesize these strands of the literature by showing that CZ-level unemployment shocks affect outside options, and national shocks affect both outside options and expectations.